EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 Confounding variable not controlled for: **Smoker vs Non-Smoker**

-What’s really happening:
 Smokers tend to drink more coffee.
 Once smoking is controlled for, the coffee–cancer link goes away.

 Even without confounding variables, most research papers that are released do not claim any sort of causation, they are often very specific about this, even in the paper's abstract.
-The media will sometimes frame it "accurately" like the above, by using ambiguous language, some will flat out just get it wrong.
+The media will sometimes frame it "accurately" like the above by using ambiguous language.
+Some will flat out get it wrong.

 ## Are you mind reading?
 [Mind reading](https://cogbtherapy.com/cbt-blog/common-cognitive-distortions-mind-reading) is a cognitive distortion that involves ignoring someone's words and arguing with what you have imagined to be the content of their heart.
 Give the opposing party the benefit of the doubt.
-Assume for a time, that they might not, in fact, have secret mal-intent and are genuinely telling you what they believe.
+Assume for a time, that they might not, in fact, have secret malintent and are genuinely telling you what they believe.
 Be curious, ask follow-up questions.
 Avoid the ad hominem attack.

 > John: I think that race jokes are kind of funny, and we shouldn't be cancelling people over them
 >